Codecademy/docs/content/swiftui/concepts/gestures/gestures.md

 ## Advanced Gestures

-The `.gesture()` modifier is used for more advanced and customizable gestures, with one of the gesture `struct`s like:
+The `.gesture()` modifier is used for more advanced and customizable gestures with one of the gesture `struct`s like:

 - `DragGesture()`
 - `LongPressGesture()`